tweag/ghc-proposals/proposals/0000-linear-types.rst

 an obstacle or whether it is worth it to have a more fine-grained typing.

-Solving this will has user-facing implications, in particular regarding which view patterns and ``@``-patterns are available in linear function.
+Solving this will have user-facing implications, in particular regarding which view patterns and ``@``-patterns are available in linear functions.

 Implementation Plan
 -------------------